Cynthia7979/tools-programs/us_unit_ranslator/README.md

 # U.S. System Tranlator

-A context-aware translator for all the U.S. customary units nonsense.
-Copy-paste numerical data with U.S. units in it, separate data with one of `(';', '\n', '\\n', ',', '|')`, and press enter.
+A context-aware translator for all the unit system havoc.
+Copy-paste numerical data with U.S. units in it, separate data with one of `(';', '\n', '\\n', ',', '|')`, and press enter to get your data in metric.

 ## Requirements
 ```requirements.txt